-Home » Resources » Goals and Objectives
+Home » Resources » Curricula, Goals, Objectives, and Standards

-Goals for Involvement in the Leaf Pack Network®
+Goals for Involvement in the Leaf Pack Network

 • To actively engage students in investigative and place-based watershed education in environmental science, technology, engineering, and math (E-STEM) content.

-• To promote student inquiry by using scientific methods involving observational and explanatory
+• To promote student inquiry by using scientific methods involving observational and explanatory activities.

 • To raise awareness of the importance of streamside forests to the ecology of rivers and streams and to promote their stewardship.

-• To develop a diverse and dynamic network of groups that digitally share information about their
+• To develop a diverse and dynamic network of groups that digitally share information about their backyard streams.

 • To use the Leaf Pack Stream Ecology Kit and other teaching resources to improve hands-on E-STEM education and teacher professional development.

-Student Objectives for Involvement in the Leaf Pack Network
+Objectives for Involvement in the Leaf Pack Network

 At the conclusion of the project, students will have: